felleg/felleg.gitlab.io-backup/content/posts/20220112-stop-comparing.md

   - motivational
 ---

+_(Spoiler alert: I wrote this text for myself to help me learn how to stop comparing myself to others.
+Indeed, I compare myself to others more than is probably recommended!)_

+---

 Yesterday, I was spending some time on one of the websites I adored most during my youth:
 [flashflashrevolution.com](https://flashflashrevolution.com).
 It was one of my frequent nostalgia trips, where I like to reminisce about the "good old days".
 In particular, the good old days of "rhythm gaming".